isovera/foia-api-enhancements/docroot/modules/custom/foia_workflow/README.md

 INTRODUCTION
 ------------

-The FOIA Workflow module adds custom access requirement to Annual FOIA Report Data nodes based on a user's agency and role, and the workflow state of the node.
+The FOIA Workflow module adds custom access restrictions and grants to Annual FOIA Report Data nodes based on a user's agency and role, and the workflow state of the node.

 ### Additional access restrictions